dell/csm-docs/content/docs/snapshots/_index.md

 ### (Optional) Volume Snapshot Requirements

-Applicable only if you decided to enable snapshot feature in `values.yaml`
+Applicable only if you decide to enable the snapshot feature in `values.yaml`.

 ```yaml
 snapshot: